 Survivors have reported that if a domestic violence shelter did not exist, the consequences for them would be dire: homelessness, serious losses including loss of their children, actions taken in desperation, or continued abuse or death.

 Source: Lyon, E., Lane, S., & Menard, A. (2008).
 Meeting survivors’ needs: A multi-state study of domestic violence shelter experiences.
 Washington, DC: National Institute of Justice.

 According to multiple studies examining the causes of homelessness, among mothers with children experiencing homelessness, more than 80% had previously experienced domestic violence.

 Source: Aratani, Y. (2009).
-Homeless Children and Youth, Causes and Consequences Visit disclaimer page .
+Homeless Children and Youth, Causes and Consequences (PDF) Visit disclaimer page .
 New York, NY: National Center for Children in Poverty.